Benjscho/advent24/README.md

 attach some kind of state to a module, e.g., where you search forward and then use the string module to identify the matched group, or find the match end.
 I'm curious how it works.

+## Day 4

+Part a was pretty simple, but part b gave me slightly more trouble.
+I handled this one by getting multiple views over the matrix of letters, rows, columns, and diagonals, then searching each of those individually.

+For part b I was able to modify this to keep the coordinates of the middle of the search, and then find where those coordinates matched up between the two diagonals.

+It feels a bit verbose at the moment, but it works!